-Saanich draft plan can be found here.
+Saanich final plan (to be presented to council) can be found here.

-Our response can be found here.
+Our response to the previous working version of the plan can be found here.

 Summary: Although the Draft Cedar Hill Park Management Plan (DMP) focusses on the periphery of the park, we see the whole park, including the golf course, as integrated.
 The park has a rich bird, insect, animal, and plant life and provides important habitat and wildlife corridors.
 These values must be protected and should be central to the Park Management Plan.
 The DMP should focus on restoration and enhancement of natural and green areas in line with the environmental sustainability focus of many of Saanich’s guiding documents.